NLnetLabs/unbound/doc/unbound.conf.rst

     If you combine the ``'@'`` and ``'#'``, the ``'@'`` comes first.
-    If you point it at another Unbound instance, it would not work because that does not support AXFR/IXFR for the zone, but if you used :ref:`url:<unbound.conf.auth.url>` to download the zonefile as a text file from a webserver that would work.
+    If you point it at another Unbound instance, it would not work because that does not support AXFR/IXFR for the zone, but if you used :ref:`url<unbound.conf.auth.url>` to download the zonefile as a text file from a webserver that would work.

     If you specify the hostname, you cannot use the domain from the zonefile,